bakersrule2020/golden-gate-client/README.md

+## Golden Gate Client
+A Free And Open-Source Client Based On ToxicStuff's Port Of EmmVRC To Quest!
+Huge Thanks To Them For Making This Possible
+## Original Description
 ## emmVRC-Rewrite-Quest
 * Not Full working still needs a good Rewrite, but the code is ass ngl
 * If you fix any errors, Create a Fork and make it public for everyone <3